Cocoanetics/DTFoundation/readme.markdown

 Usage
 -----

+The DTFoundation.framework is using the "Fake Framework" template put together by Karl Stenerud (https://github.com/kstenerud/iOS-Universal-Framework).

 1. Include the DTFoundation.framework in your project.
 2. Import the DTFoundation.h in your PCH file or include the individual header files where needed.
 3. Add -ObjC to "Other Linker Flags".